basicsofthebible/basicsofthebible.org/studyguide/DigDeeper.md

 ### Week 5: Ephesians
 *Focus points:*

-Ephesians 2:8-9: one of the most compact summaries in the entire Bible about what it is that followers of Jesus believe.
+<span class="bbsg_highlight">Ephesians 2:8-9:</span> one of the most compact summaries in the entire Bible about what it is that followers of Jesus believe.
 This is an excellent passage to memorize.

-Ephesians 4:11-13: this passage is one of the best summaries of the variety of "jobs" that believers of Jesus do (v.
+<span class="bbsg_highlight">Ephesians 4:11-13:</span> this passage is one of the best summaries of the variety of "jobs" that believers of Jesus do (v.
 11), the underlying purpose of these jobs (v.
 12) and the reason why God views these jobs as so important (v.
 13).

-Ephesians 6:10-18: an essential passage for understanding how believers are to actively "equip" themselves for service in God's Kingdom work.
+<span class="bbsg_highlight">Ephesians 6:10-18:</span> an essential passage for understanding how believers are to actively "equip" themselves for service in God's Kingdom work.
 If you have been "employed" by the King (i.e., you have become a follower of Jesus), return to this chapter and re-read it whenever you are facing discouragement, disappointment or defeat in your work for the Kingdom.

 ## Week 6
 Day 36: Genesis 30-32